What is Search Engine Optimization

 - If the developer is more than willing to provide a great deal of information about what they are planning to do with your site, why, and the costs involved, that should also lead you to some logical trust.

 - How long has the developer been "applying" SEO should be asked.

-- How often have they moved a site with hundreds of pages and products into a page 1 or 2 position in search results - even in google - from a position of perhaps 400?
+- How often have they moved a site with hundreds of pages and products into a page 1 or 2 position in "National" search results - even in google - from a position of at least 400?

 - I recommend establishing a rapport with a developer prior to applying any optimization.

 But, there are problems with those answers.
 If the developer is on page 1 or 2 search results (don't confuse that with rank because rank is not "search engine results pages" - SERP) in one search engine but not another, you have to stop and ask why.
 At this point you also have to stop and say to yourself, this is already getting more confusing than you want to try to understand.